 This year our student is a first-year student from the Department of Architecture, Design and Interiors from Falmouth University.

+We tried to apply our passion and expertise to designing and building our own home.
 Every architect and designer should know what it feels like to be the client.
 All the stress and excitement involved in a project that you are sinking your life’s savings into!
 We experienced everything first hand.
-We kept to our tight budget and timescale (even when the bats had very different ideas about delaying the build) and learned some valuable lessons along the way.
+We kept to our tight budget and timescale.
+Even when the bats had very different ideas about delaying the build and learned some valuable lessons along the way.
 Today we can share those lessons learnt with our clients.

 You can read more about the project here.

 O2i Design Holiday Closure is nearly upon us.
 All of us at O2i Design would like to wish you a Merry Christmas and a happy New Year!

 We wanted to say “thank you” to our amazing customers.
 We have worked on some fabulous projects that we have worked on this year.
 Designing a new home or getting involved with a building project can be an emotional journey.
 We have been privileged to share this journey with some wonderful organisations, companies, individuals and their families.